 What kind of masking methods are there?

 When determined which information should be masked or anonymized, you can choose the method you want to use.
-In general, we see two data masking technologies to anonymize data, namely synthetic test data generation and data masking (or data obfuscation).
-Data masking uses masking rules like data shuffling, scrambling and others.
+In general, we see two data masking technologies to anonymize data, namely synthetic data generation and data masking (or data obfuscation).
+Data masking uses functions like data shuffling, scrambling and others.
 You can distinguish the two techniques by stating that masking is the reuse or modification of data in the databases and that generation is the creation of data that does not yet exist.

 The synthetic data generation approach can be used in two ways: